Greenhouse gas emissions

 - BC Hydro 2011 Carbon Neutral Action Report [PDF, 643 KB]

 - BC Hydro 2010 Carbon Neutral Action Report [PDF, 2.6 MB]

 Finally, we offset any remaining emissions from these sources through investments in offsets from the B.C. government.

 The expected impacts of climate change include an increase in mean global annual temperature, changes in precipitation patterns, and a greater frequency of extreme events, such as floods, droughts, and severe storms.

 All of these have implications for BC Hydro's business operations.
 Changes in temperature can influence customer demand while precipitation patterns could alter the timing and volume of spring run-off, with implications for hydroelectricity generation and the dispatch of resources.

 Through a partnership with the Pacific Climate Impacts Consortium, BC Hydro is working to understand the potential impacts of climate change to our operations and activities so that we can take steps to manage associated risks.
-Recent analysis we have done with PCIC has resulted in the Potential Impacts of Climate Change on BC Hydro-Managed Water Resources (2013) [PDF, 4.0 MB].
+Recent analysis we have done with PCIC has resulted in the Climate change: How BC Hydro is adapting [PDF, 2.83 MB].